Penn-GTP/ITR_Seq2_public/README.md

 ## Notes:
-- Common options can be used for the LSF `bsub` system, try `man bsub` for more options and details:
+- Some common options for the LSF `bsub` is explained below, try `man bsub` for more options and details:
    - `-J`: Job name (for display only)
    - `-o`: redirect job logs (stdout and stderr) to the given file
    - `-n`: # of cores/CPUs requests for this job